-The Rainbow Flag Award is a national quality assurance framework for primary schools, secondary schools, SEND schools and colleges.
+The Rainbow Flag Award is a national quality assurance framework for all schools and youth-centred organisations.
 The award focuses on positive LGBT+, (lesbian, gay, bisexual, trans, plus other related identities), inclusion and visibility.

 The Rainbow Flag Award encourages a whole organisation approach to LGBT+ inclusion, as well as developing strategies to effectively challenge and combat LGBTphobic bullying.

 Committing your school or organisation to the Rainbow Flag Award is a commitment to improve the lives of all the young people that you work with, as well as the LGBT+ young people in your care, those from LGBT+ families, and LGBT+ staff members.